 If you get something in your eye then your eye will water and blink and will feel very uncomfortable.
 Foreign bodies which sit on the eye don't normally damage vision.
 However, objects which penetrate the eye and active chemicals which damage the surface (such as acids, alkalis and plaster dust) may do so.

 Inflammation of the cornea is called keratitis and may be caused by various organisms, including germs such as bacteria and viruses.
 Viruses are the most common cause.
-See separate leaflets called Shingles (Herpes Zoster), Herpes Simplex Eye Infection and Visual Problems.
+See the separate leaflets called Shingles (Herpes Zoster), Eye Infection (Herpes Simplex) and Visual Problems.

 Allergic and inflammatory conditions of the cornea

 Allergies affecting the eye may affect the cornea, with pollen as the most common allergen.
 Other allergens include medications, animal hair and cosmetics, such as mascara and face creams.
 See the separate leaflet called Allergic Conjunctivitis.

 Dry eyes and exposure keratitis